The Inspirational Story of Dr. Theodore Stoddard and the Inflience of His Teacher, Mrs. Thompson-Fiction!

 I have not seen Teddy Stallard since he was a student in my fifth grade class fifteen years ago.
 It was early in my career, and I had only been teaching for two years.

 From the first day he stepped into my classroom, I disliked Teddy.
 Teachers (although everyone knows differently) are not supposed to have favorites in a class, but most especially are not supposed to show dislike for a child, any child.

 Nevertheless, every year there are one or two children that one cannot help but be attached to, for teachers are human, and it is human nature to like bright, pretty, intelligent people, whether they are ten years old or twenty-five.
-And sometimes, not too often, fortunately, there will be one or two students to whom the teacher just can’t seem to relate.
+And sometimes, not too often, fortunately, there will be one or two students to whom the teacher just can’

 I had thought myself quite capable of handling my personal feelings along that line until Teddy walked into my life.
 There wasn’t a child I particularly liked that year, but Teddy, was most assuredly the one I disliked.

 He was dirty.
 Not just occasionally, but all the time.
 His hair hung down low over his ears, and he actually had to hold it out of his eyes as he wrote papers in class.
 (And this was before it was fashionable to do so!)
 Too, he had a peculiar odor about him which I could never identify.

 His faults were many, and his intellect left a lot to be desired, also.
 By the end of the first week I knew he was hopelessly behind the others.
 Not only was he behind; he was just plain slow!
 I began to withdraw from him immediately.